All Episodes

 Right.

-So I will definitely use Brighton.ai.
+So I will definitely use Brighteon.ai.

-Um I'm I'm glad you know uh you know, I'm glad you kind of told me about that because that's certainly something that I you know that I need.
+I'm glad you, you know, I'm glad you kind of told me about that because that's certainly something that I, you know, that I need and that I definitely will use.

-Thanks for you know, thanks for telling me.
+Thanks for telling me.

 Jake Scott, by the way, is the guy's name.

-Jake Scott and D. Jake Scott.
+Jake Scott.

 Okay.

-We we have to host it ourselves so that we don't get deplatformed by like Amazon AWS or whatever.
+We have to host it ourselves so that we don't get deplatformed by like Amazon AWS or whatever.

-Like we in order for us to function, this is kind of like your practice.
+In order for us to function, this is kind of like your practice.

 It's much harder for us who are truth tellers to operate in society compared to everybody else.

-Well, yeah, I mean, you're absolutely right.
+I mean, you're absolutely right.

-Um, and I and I I think that that's absolutely what we do.
+And I think that that's absolutely what we do.

-There's there's no changing these people's minds.
+There's no changing these people's minds.

-They're they believe that we're in a cult, we believe that they're in a cult.
+They believe that we're in a cult.

-Uh Ed Dowd said this in a in a um in a podcast, I think, with Tucker Carlson, where he said there's just um it doesn't matter what facts you tell these people, they're just their belief system is gonna over you know, is just gonna override any factual data that you give them.
+Ed Dowd said this in a podcast, I think, with Tucker Carlson, where he said, there's just it doesn't matter what facts you tell these people.

 That's right.

-Uh we're supposed to be scientists that are basing our stuff on the scientific, uh, you know, the scientific principles, and and you're supposed to be able to kind of adapt to new information that you get.
+We're supposed to be scientists that are basing our stuff on the scientific, you know, the scientific principles.

-I mean, you could inject somebody right there in front of them and they could die from an injection, and they'll say, Oh, that's just coincidence.
+I mean, you could inject somebody right there in front of them and they could die from an injection and they'll say, oh, that's just coincidence.

-Uh, I I don't I don't get it.
+I don't get it.

 I really don't.

-What you're pushing is woo-woo, you know.
+What you're pushing is woo-woo.

 And it's just like, wow, that they are willing to say anything.

-Well, um in such a short time, Mike, we went from trying to mimic the natural immunity that we get from our own immune system.
+Well, in such a short time, Mike, we went from trying to mimic the natural immunity that we get from our own immune system.

-Okay, that's what vaccines were supposed to be doing, right?
+That's what vaccines were supposed to be doing, right?

 And then all of a sudden, like you said, our immune system doesn't matter.